katerina-tziala/phonebook_app/README_DEPLOYMENT.md

 1. Make sure that the **dist** directory is empty.

-2. Make sure that all the dependencies of the *PhoneBook App* are installed.
+2. Make sure that all the dependencies of the *PhoneBook App* are installed (root directory).

 3. Navigate from your terminal inside the /src/backend directory and run ***npm install*** or ***npm i*** to install all the dependencies of the backend side of the app.

-3. From the root directory run ***npm run dist-backend*** to copy the required files for the backend side of the app to the dist folder.
+3. From the root directory of this repository run ***npm run dist-backend*** to copy the required files for the backend side of the app to the dist folder.

 4. Add the following line in the **package.json** file located in the **dist** directory: